osoykan/kafka-kit/README.md

 **Alternatives:** While alternatives like [kotlin-kafka](https://github.com/nomisRev/kotlin-kafka) exist, they provide low-level Flow bindings without high-level consumer abstractions.
 With kotlin-kafka, you still need to manually wire consumers, retries, and error handling. kafka-kit takes a similar approach but also provides a complete, opinionated solution with automatic retry strategies, dead-letter topic handling, and comprehensive metrics out of the box.

 In the future releases of kafka-kit, we will create a way to plug in a custom poller (KafkaPoller interface) implementation that allows you to use alternative Kafka client libraries and implement custom polling strategies.
+By that we can use kotlin-kafka as a poller implementation.

 ---